Photo by Jeffrey Bosdet

 All About Jackie Tahara!

 UnBlink Studio was founded by me, Jackie Tahara, in beautiful Victoria, British Columbia, Canada, where I am happily surrounded by mountains, forests, beaches and the Pacific Ocean.
-If I’m not working in my garden studio creating surface pattern designs and illustrations primarily for home decor, textiles, wall art, apparel and stationery products, I might be going for a run, cooking really good Indian food (if I do say so myself!), or exploring and being inspired by the natural surroundings of my West Coast home.
-Once COVID-19 is a memory, I hope to resume taking trips with my family to somewhere we've always wanted to go, but with a deeper understanding of the privilege of being able to travel freely, meeting new people and learning about other landscapes, histories and cultures.
+If I’m not working in my garden studio creating surface pattern designs and illustrations primarily for home decor, wallpaper, textiles, apparel, tech accessories, stationery and wall art, I might be going for a run, traveling with my family to somewhere we've always wanted to go, or exploring and being inspired by the natural surroundings of my West Coast home.

 I am inspired by: the retro pattern designs of the 50's, 60's and 70's; Scandinavian design; the intricate patterns of William Morris and Josef Frank; and the landscapes, textiles, colours and craft traditions I have seen throughout my extensive international travels (think: aloha shirts, jewel-toned silk saris, Indonesian batiks and weavings, Japanese kimonos, Middle Eastern tile-work, indigo dyeing and Mexican folk art, to name but a few!)
 My eyes are always open and I intend to never stop learning and exploring.

-I have been featured in: Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog and the world-renowned Print & Pattern Blog on several occasions.
-I was included in the 3rd Edition of the Uppercase Surface Pattern Design Guide (Issue #41, April 2019), featuring "the best in up-and-coming surface pattern designers", and my work was displayed in the Adobe Textile Designer Booth at ITMA Barcelona (June 2019) and at the Adobe Design to Print Booth at the Adobe Max 2019 Conference in Los Angeles, CA (Nov 2019).
+You can read (or listen to) more about me and UnBlink Studio in/on: The World Textile Information Network (WTiN), The World of Interiors Magazine, Wild & Precious Conversations Podcast, Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog and the world-renowned Print & Pattern Blog on several occasions.
+I was included in the 3rd and 4th Editions of the Uppercase Surface Pattern Design Guide (Issue #41, April 2019 and Issue #49, April 2021), featuring "the best in up-and-coming surface pattern designers", and my work was displayed in the Adobe Textile Designer Booth at ITMA Barcelona (June 2019) and at the Adobe Design to Print Booth at the Adobe Max 2019 Conference in Los Angeles, CA (Nov 2019).

 For all my latest news, I invite you to check out my Recent News! page and my Blog.